titu1994/Keras-Classification-Models/README.md

 # Keras-Classification-Models
 A set of models which allow easy creation of Keras models to be used for classification purposes.
+Also contains modules which offer implementations of recent papers.

 # <a href="https://github.com/titu1994/Inception-v4">Inception v4 in Keras</a>
 Implementations of the Inception-v4, Inception - Resnet-v1 and v2 Architectures in Keras using the Functional API.